Take a healthy approach

-After knee replacement surgery, it’s important to be especially vigilant about maintaining joint health.
-Vitamins and supplement scan play a positive role in helping you heal, though it’s important to check with your doctor about the pros and cons of any particular substance.
+After knee replacement surgery, it’s especially important to maintain your joint health.
+The best approach is to eat whole foods rich in the vitamins you need.
+If you can’t get the vitamins in your diet alone, supplements may help.
+Vitamins and supplements can play a positive role in helping you heal, though it’s important to check with your doctor about the pros and cons of each substance.

 Your doctor may suggest that you supplement your diet with vitamin C and zinc.
 These two substances can help boost your immune system and ward off viruses and infections.

-Some research shows that vitamin E—particularly vitamin E oil—can aid in wound healing and decrease scar formation.
-Some experts recommend applying the oil to your closed wound three times per day after your doctor removes your stitches.
+Anecdotal reports claim that vitamin E — particularly vitamin E oil — can aid in wound healing and decrease scar formation.
+Some doctors recommend applying the oil to your closed wound three times per day after your doctor removes your stitches.
+However, there’s little scientific evidence for these claims.
+Some research even suggests vitamin E may actually worsen the appearance of scars.
+Ask your doctor before using vitamin E.

-Keep in mind that the Food and Drug Administation (FDA) does not have the same stringent rules for supplements (especially herbs) as it does for drugs.
-The potency of different brands will vary, there is no oversight over what is organic, and many supplement manufacturers have been known to make claims that have not been proven.
+Keep in mind that the Food and Drug Administration (FDA) does not have the same stringent rules for supplements (especially herbs) as it does for drugs.
+The potency of different brands will vary, and there is no oversight over what is organic or how much purity is required.
+Many supplement manufacturers have been known to make claims that have not been proven.

 You and your doctor should discuss possible supplements while mapping out an overall strategy for helping your knee heal and stay healthy.
-You should always disclose all the substances that you are taking to your doctor, to verify that there is no risk of an interaction.
-Learn more about medications and drugs here.
+You should always disclose all the substances that you are taking to your doctor to verify that there’s no risk of an interaction.